romanpauk/dingo/docs/architecture/extending-dingo.md

 - whether Dingo may resolve references through it
 - how wrapper-shaped resolution should behave for that type

-If Dingo needs to understand the shape of your wrapper, start here.
+If Dingo needs to understand a wrapper's shape, start here.

 ### 2. `storage_traits`

 Specialize `storage_traits` in
 [include/dingo/storage/type_storage_traits.h](../../include/dingo/storage/type_storage_traits.h)
-when you need to say which result forms a given storage/scope combination can expose.
+when defining which result forms a given storage/scope combination can expose.

-This is where you define whether a registration can service requests such as:
+This trait defines whether a registration can service requests such as:

 - value
 - lvalue reference